 You do have to be a bit picky when it comes to finding and using pomegranate molasses, because cheaper versions of it are made with lots of added sugar, very often in the form of corn syrup.

-But a true, tangy pomegranate molasses is made by simply cooking down and concentrating fresh pomegranate juice, so really the only necessary ingredient is pomegranate juice.
+But a true, tangy pomegranate molasses – sometimes called pomegranate syrup – is made by simply cooking down and concentrating fresh pomegranate juice, so really the only necessary ingredient is pomegranate juice.
 That’s it!

-(I like this particular one, if you’re looking for a recommendation.
+(I like this particular pomegranate molasses, if you’re looking for a recommendation.
 But do check your labels because brand name alone isn’t a guarantee.
-Some brands make both a premium, no added sugar version and an added sugar laden variety, so always double check!)
+Some brands make both a premium, no added sugar version and an added sugar variety, so always double check!)

 You can serve this pomegranate glazed salmon drizzled with a little of the leftover glaze and sprinkled with some fresh pomegranate arils.
 I like to add a little extra orange zest over the top and serve it with very thinly sliced red onion and cucumber with plenty of fresh parsley for the world’s simplest salad.Print